yavasde/ContextDecode/README.md

 ContextDecode is a powerful tool designed to automatically interpret clusters of contextualized word embeddings by identifying the sentence context features responsible for their formation.

-## Purpose

-The purpose of this tool is to provide automated interpretation of clusters of contextualized word embeddings.
-By analyzing the sentence context features that contribute to the formation of these clusters, ContextDecode offers valuable insights into the semantic nuances of words within different contexts.

 ## Method Details

 For a detailed explanation of the method behind ContextDecode, please refer to the accompanying blog post [here](https://medium.com/@deniz.eyavas/contextdecode-reverse-engineering-for-automated-interpretation-of-contextualized-embedding-e27882275f82).